Yay. I got another country debut – and this time I finally set foot in South America!

 No more pull-down plastic shade!
 The new Boeing 787 Dreamliner has a dimming effect that shuts out sunlight – it is the result of an electrified gel sandwiched between two thin pieces of glass.
 It is larger than usual windows as well!

-I landed at 6 am in the morning and so the immigration line was not long and the process was smooth.
-Once I got out of the luggage claim I was greeted by my pickup guide and driver and they soon took me to my hotel at Miraflores District.
+I landed at 6 am and so the immigration line was not long and the process was smooth.
+Once I got out of the luggage claim I was greeted by my pickup guide and driver and they soon took me to my hotel in Miraflores District.

-Just landed @ Lima.
-I was wrong, I thought Peru is the third world but 🇵🇪 not at all.
-It’s safe, it’s vibrant, it’s full of friendly Latinos.
+It’s safe, it’s vibrant, and it’s full of friendly Latinos.
 But don’t expect many Penelope Cruzes or Ricky Martins. #rickymartin #penelopcruz #peru #lima #beautiful #southamerica #coast

 The Lima Coastline

 Anyway, it is just different and I would definitely suggest all visitors have a morning jog along the coast and soak in the saltiness whenever in town.
-Once checked in to a small boutique hotel in Miraflores (luckily, they have a spare room in early in the morning), I couldn’t wait to get outside and exploring the city!
+Once checked into a small boutique hotel in Miraflores (luckily, they have a spare room early in the morning), I couldn’t wait to get outside and explore the city!
 Yay!

 Something about… Peru